logo of design your homeschoolhomeschool photos

 The Home school Unit Study Approach is a way to study a particular topic, theme, character trait or project in an integrated way.

-This topic can then be studied for a period of time covering a wide range of subject disciplines.
+Once you've chosen your topic to use for the unit study, this can be a springboard for all sorts of activities which can be studied over a period of time covering a wide range of subject disciplines.
 The topic can incorporate language arts, maths, science, history, art, craft, handcrafts, drama, physical education, nature, fine arts and whatever area the topic can be successfully applied to.
-Here's some unit study Ideas

-The home school unit study approach is a very hands-on, fun approach to learning and absorbs so much of the child’s interest and experience that learning becomes real and a part of their life.
-Learning which is acquired in this way, especially since it is so concrete, and inter-related, is often retained far better than if the same information were just read from a book.
+Unit Studies are a fun approach to learning and absorb so much of the child's interest and experience in such a way that learning becomes real and a part of their life.
+That is because it is such a hands-on approach.
+Learning which is acquired in this way, especially since it is so concrete (making things, building, researching), and inter-related, is often retained far better than if the same information were just read from a book.

 Unit studies will mostly require more time to prepare, depending on the complexity of the topic and the activities.
 However, this can be part of the experience of learning.